Mission & History

 New life, new home, new name

 The new Kirby Theatre allowed for a significant expansion of the performance season into the fall and early winter months.
 The company was able to produce as many as seven Main Stage shows and by 1998, the Theatre’s annual budget had quadrupled from the 1991 figure of $500,000 to $2.0 million.
 The company continued to grow and thrive, but again, many challenges remained, not the least of which were continual “branding” struggles.
 After much thought, debate and consultation, the staff and Board decided to change the name of the institution in an effort to dispel the widespread misperceptions caused by the word “festival” in the Theatre’s name.
-In 2000, the company renamed itself The Shakespeare Theatre of New Jersey, providing a more clarified identity.

 The Outdoor Stage—2002

 2002 became a banner season when in April of that year, the Theatre was awarded a prestigious $1.0 million Strategic Partnership Grant from the Geraldine R. Dodge Foundation to aid in strengthening the company’s artistic impact and in expanding its education work.
 With a portion of that funding, the Theatre was able to create a groundbreaking residency partnership with the College of Saint Elizabeth in Convent Station.
 In late July of 2002, the Outdoor Stage premiered at the beautiful, hillside Greek amphitheatre on the Saint Elizabeth campus with a production of Menander’s 2,300 year-old play The Grouch.
 Within a very short time, the Outdoor Stage became an annual tradition for thousands of family theatre-goers, and a favorite destination for audiences of all ages on warm summer evenings.
 Over its ten year history, the Outdoor Stage audience has tripled, playing now to hundreds of people each evening for six weeks every summer.